Governance contracts

 Current Elector state

-Track live data (elections, stakes, complaints) via this dapp.
+Track live data (elections, stakes, complaints) via this dApp.
+This is a community tool; use at your own risk.

 Config